Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Introduction

-\begin{theorem} ${\lambda}^{+}(K_{p,-pr \pm 1})= {\lambda}^{-}(K_{p,-pr \pm 1})$ if and only if ${\lambda}^{+}(K)={\lambda}^{-}(K)$. \end{theorem} As a corollary, we show that certain infinite family of cables of $m(5_{2})$ is Legendrian non-simple.
+As a corollary, we show that certain infinite family of cables of $m(5_{2})$ is Legendrian non-simple.
 These results about Legendrian cables complement work of LaFountain \cite{lafo1} and Tosun \cite{tosun} that showed Legendrian simplicity is preserved after cabling under certain conditions.
 Also, it will be interesting to see if all cables of non-simple Legendrian links are non-simple. \\

 The proofs of Theorem \ref{mostimp} and \ref{chekanov} relies on a more general result about link Floer homology of cables.
-We consider a fully collapsed grid complex [See Definition \ref{definec}] associated to the grid diagram of $L_{p,q}$, and we assign a chain complex $p\mathscr{C}$ (obtained by a change of variable from fully collapsed grid complex) to the grid diagram of $L$.
-Then we observe that there is a natural inclusion $i$ of this complex to the collapsed grid complex of the cable $L_{p,q}$.
-We prove that $i$ induces inclusion in homology. \begin{theorem} The map $i$ induces an inclusion map on homology i.e., for some ${\mathbb{F}}_{2}[U]$ module $\mathcal{R}$. \end{theorem}
+We consider a fully collapsed grid complex $\mathscr{C}_{{L}_{p,q}}$ [See Definition \ref{definec}] associated to the grid diagram of ${L}_{p,q}$, and we assign a chain complex $p\mathscr{C}$ (obtained by a change of variable from fully collapsed grid complex) to the grid diagram of $L$.
+Then we observe that there is a natural inclusion $i$ of this complex to the collapsed grid complex of the cable ${L}_{p,q}$.
+We prove that $i([x^+]) \neq 0$ if $[x^+] \neq 0$.

-After considering the Alexander and Maslov grading shifts of the map $i$, Theorem \ref{inclusionhom1} implies that $H_{pM+(p-1)(q-1)}({\mathscr{C}}_{L_{p,q}}, pA+\frac{(p-1)(q-1)}{2} )$ has a $H_{M}(\mathscr{C}_{L},A)$ summand.
-Hedden \cite{hedden} studied hat version of knot Floer homology for cables and established some interesting properties for cables $K_{p,q}$ with large $q$.
-We can use Theorem \ref{inclusionhom1} to derive an inequality about $\tau$ invariant of cables proved by Hedden.
-J. Hom \cite{Hom1} proved a stronger result about $\tau$ of cables using bordered Floer techniques.
-It will be interesting to see if Theorem \ref{inclusionhom1} can be used to prove more interesting properties of knot Floer homology of cables. \\

 The paper is organized as follows.
 In Section 2, we review grid diagrams and give a prescription for generating Legendrian/transverse cables.
 In Section 3, we review grid homology and discuss the properties of a collapsed grid complex that we will be using.
-In Section 4, we prove Theorem \ref{mostimp}, \ref{chekanov} and \ref{inclusionhom1} and give examples of Legendrian and transversely non-simple link types that can be obtained using those theorems.
-And finally, in Section 5, we explore the implications to the concordance invariant $\tau$.\\
+In Section 4, we prove the main theorems and give examples of Legendrian and transversely non-simple link types that can be obtained using those theorems.\\

-{\textbf{Acknowledgments:} I am grateful to my advisor, Olga Plamenevskaya, for suggesting the project and giving helpful advice throughout preparation.
+{\textbf{Acknowledgements:} I am grateful to my advisor, Olga Plamenevskaya, for suggesting the project and giving helpful advice throughout preparation.
 I would like to thank John Etnyre, John Baldwin, Lenny Ng and Jen Hom for helpful comments on the first draft.}